Searching for footing in a life nearly extinguished by COVID

 For now, that means quiet days at home, knitting and reading.
 She’s supposed to work on rebuilding her strength, but dislikes activities that feel like exercise.
 So she’s trying to get her stamina back by standing at the sink to wash dishes, and cleaning around the house.

-It’s not the way things were before COVID.
+It’s not the way things were before COVID-19.
 But life is measured differently now.

-“Wow, I can’t believe what I’m seeing,” says Dubbireddi, the Indianapolis doctor, studying Kari’s face during a Zoom call with the couple — the first time he’s seen her she left his care in a coma.
+“Wow, I can’t believe what I’m seeing,” says Dubbireddi, the Indianapolis doctor, studying Kari’s face during a Zoom call with the couple — the first time he’s seen her since she left his care in a coma.

 Kari’s eyes sparkle and her smile beams, though her neck is pocked with scars.
 And Rodney reaches over and takes her hand.